hbctraining/In-depth-NGS-Data-Analysis-Course/sessionIII/lessons/07_DGE_visualizing_results.md

 ## Learning Objectives

-* Summarizing significant differentially expressed genes for each comparison
 * Exploring our significant genes using data visualization
 * Using volcano plots to evaluate relationships between DEG statistics
 * Plotting expression of significant genes using heatmaps